ashleynolan/dg-blog/src/templates/pages/blog/20190812-2019-tooling-survey-results.md

 Usage of Yarn stayed pretty static, with it falling a small percentage to 29.78%.

-Overall, it looks like the majority of people are happy using NPM as their package manager, with no real change being observed in this category when compared to last years figures.
+Overall, the majority of people seem to be happy using NPM as their package manager, with no real change being observed in this category when compared to last year's figures.

 ---